 Banks will need hardly any paper to settle trading transactions anymore.

-“Banks will need hardly any paper to settle trading transactions any more, thus significantly reducing the burden on companies,” says Matthias Heuser, Head of the International Trade and Payment Solutions division at LBBW.
+“Banks will need hardly any paper to settle trading transactions any more, thus significantly reducing the burden on companies,” says Michael Maurer, Head of the International Trade and Payment Solutions division at LBBW.
 The entire flow of information and the triggering of the payment commitment take place automatically via the platform.

-Marco Polo will get started properly in 2020, after having been tested for two years with real transactions from real companies such as Voith and KSB , as well as Daimler and Dürr .
+The platform had previously tested such transactions for two years, with Voith and KSB as well as with Daimler and Dürr .
 For example, the order and delivery of a balancing machine from the Dürr subsidiary Schenck to Daimler was agreed between the companies via Marco Polo and secured by way of the bank’s payment commitment.
 Upon delivery, the associated data was uploaded to the network and automatically compared against the data previously agreed, thus triggering the irrevocable payment obligation.

 “With trade finance, we are entering a new application area for distributed ledger technology that will benefit our customers enormously,” says the responsible member of LBBW’s Board of Managing Directors, Dr. Christian Ricken.
 “This will make transactions faster, easier, and more secure.”